Article · Apr 28, 2026

 Surfaces #009 (similar shape mismatch on the Stripe webhook).

-On a real project of mine, this file holds 78 closed entries.
-The dependency graph between them, the “Related” lines, catches regressions automatically: if entry #017’s fix re-broke entry #009, the link is in the file, and the next person who reads the new bug walks straight to the old one.
-The tracker is not a status board.
-It is a learning log, and that is a different artifact entirely.
+On one active project, this file holds 78 closed entries.
+The Related lines between them form a dependency graph: when entry #017’s fix re-broke entry #009, the link was already in the file.
+The next person who reads the new bug walks straight to the old one.

 2. The prompts/ folder

-- The files in scope.
+• The files in scope.
 A short list.
-If the change is a refactor, the boundary is named.
+If the change is a refactor, the boundary is named explicitly.

-- The bits the AI will probably get wrong on the first attempt.
-I write these before I run the prompt, because the act of writing them surfaces edge cases I would otherwise hit by accident.
+• The failure modes I expect on the first attempt.
+Written before running the prompt.
+The act of writing them surfaces edge cases I would otherwise hit by accident.

 What stays out: anything that would let a future reader rerun the prompt verbatim and expect the same diff.
 The goal is not reproducibility.
-The goal is traceability.
-When I look at a commit four months from now and ask “what was I actually trying to do here,” the prompt file is the answer.
+It is traceability.

-On the project I mentioned, this folder holds 17 files covering the last six weeks of substantive work.
-They are short, most under 50 lines.
-Their value is not as documentation.
-Their value is as the kind of documentation that captures the half-decision, the half-spec, the moment when the work was still negotiable.
-That is the only window where the why is recoverable.
+On that same project, this folder holds 17 files covering the last six weeks of substantive work.
+Most are under 50 lines.
+Their value is as the only documentation that captures the half-decision, the half-spec, the moment when the work was still negotiable.
+That window closes the moment the diff merges.

 How to run, test, lint, build.
-The exact strings, copy-paste ready. npm run dev, npm run build, npm run test.
+Exact strings, copy-paste ready: npm run dev, npm run build, npm run test.
 If there is a non-obvious env var, name it.
-If a deploy step requires a secret, point at where it lives.
-The reason this is first is that ninety percent of “the AI suggested something that broke our setup” mistakes happen because the AI guessed at the command and got it half right.
+If a deploy step requires a secret, point to where it lives.

 The handful of patterns this codebase actually uses.
-Naming conventions.
-Layering.
-Where data flows in and out.
-Three to five paragraphs.
-Not exhaustive.
-The point is to give the AI the right priors so its first guess about where to put new code is the same as yours.
+Naming conventions, layering, where data flows in and out.
+Three to five paragraphs, not exhaustive.
+The point is to give Claude the right priors so its first guess about where to put new code matches yours.

 Hard rules.
 Imperative voice.
 No hedging.